 “IF YOU DON’T KNOW YOUR OPTIONS – YOU DON’T HAVE ANY.”

 Being knowledgeable and feeling empowered are the two keys to a successful birth, however it may unfold.
 Being aware of your options gives you a better chance of:

 - reducing fear.
 Renowned birth professional Penny Simkin refers to EDUCATION, or knowledge as one of the “positive modifiers” of the “fear-tension-pain” cycle – which means that being educated can impact your birth for the better!
 Staying actively involved in the decision making process throughout your preconception, pregnancy, labor, birth and postpartum.

 - Cheryl Beck’s 2004 study about birth trauma – “What Do Women Want” concludes that being actively involved in the process is a key factor in working for the birth you want, and creating a more positive experience – no matter what the outcome is!

 Every parent’s expectations are different and as a Doula, I offer non-judgemental and unconditional support and information.
 My main role is to enable the birthing parent to work more intuitively with their needs and body, birth their way and evaluate their choices and options before, during and after labour

 Many studies have been conducted and highlighted the huge difference a birth doula can make to labour and birth.
-In parts of the US and Europe doulas are a recognised an integral part of the birthing and postnatal team.
+In parts of the USA, Australia and Europe doulas are now recognised as an integral part of the birthing and postnatal team.